 • Park entrance fees

-• All breakfast and dinners while trekking and climbing (snacks not included)
+• All breakfast and dinners while climbing (snacks not included)

-• City tours of St. Petersburg and Moscow
+• City tours of Moscow and St. Petersburg

 Costs Do Not Include: